eclipse-zenoh/zenoh-backend-filesystem/README.md

 ### **Setup at runtime via `curl` commands on the admin space**

-  - Run the zenoh router, with write permissions to its admin space:
+  - Run the zenoh router, with write permissions to its admin space and with the REST plugin:
-    `zenohd --adminspace-permissions rw`
+    `zenohd --adminspace-permissions=rw --rest-http-port=8000`
   - Add the "fs" backend (the "zenoh_backend_fs" library will be loaded):
     `curl -X PUT -H 'content-type:application/json' -d '{}' http://localhost:8000/@/router/local/config/plugins/storage_manager/volumes/fs`
   - Add the "demo" storage using the "fs" backend: